bzethmayr/komatsu-loomis/README.md

 a Sling Model isn't indicated... it would simplify the servlet right out of existence.
 SO... just a pojo? well.. that leaves even more risk surface given no runtime environment.
 I can verify model resolution.
 So I guess it gets to be a model.
 I can put POJOs in it if I want?

+Well blech.
+The default get servlet would serialize per extension.
+But this isn't that.
+I guess we pull in a mapper?
+Would be better to just expose the model via selector I think, but that way doesn't include a servlet

 ```